The Summer Makeup Hack I Want You Not To Waste Your Time & Money On

 Instead, makeup artist Daniel Martin taught me to always powder strategically to avoid your makeup looking flat.
 A little shine is a good thing.
 It means skin looks like actual skin.

 To powder strategically, take a small, flat powder brush like the MYKITCO.
-0.12 My Flat Powder Brush, £19.50, and delicately dip it into your face powder.
-Daniel loves Tatcha The Silk Powder, £45, but if you'd rather spend less, try e.l.f.
-High Definition Powder Sheer, £6.50, or Fenty Beauty Pro Filt'r Instant Retouch Setting Powder, £26.
+0.21 My Flawless Face Brush, $28.50, and delicately dip it into your face powder.
+Daniel loves Tatcha The Silk Powder, $72, but if you'd rather spend less, try e.l.f.
+High Definition Powder Sheer, $14, or Fenty Beauty Pro Filt'r Instant Retouch Setting Powder, $47.
 Very gently tap off the excess so as not to completely blanket your face and dust it over areas which tend to get oily quickly.
 For most people, that's the T-zone (nose, chin and forehead) or underneath your eyes if you want to boost the staying power of your concealer, but really, wherever you see fit.

 Advertisement

-If your skin gets oily throughout the day and tends to separate your makeup, you might like to try some blotting sheets like DHC Blotting Paper 100 Sheets, £4.99.
+If your skin gets oily throughout the day and tends to separate your makeup, you might like to try some blotting sheets.
 They mop up face grease fast and, in my experience, keep makeup in place for much longer.

 Now, excuse me while I clean up the mountain of powder on my bathroom floor.